 - Windows 10 Creators Update: The smart person’s guide (TechRepublic)

-What are the drawbacks of Windows 10 S?
+What are the drawbacks of Windows in S mode?

-While the fact that Microsoft Windows 10 S devices can only use applications from the Microsoft Store may be considered a benefit in many situations, the limitation may also be viewed as a drawback in some other cases.
-For enterprises running proprietary or in-house developed applications, not available and verified in the Store, Windows 10 S will be practically useless.
+While the fact that S mode devices can only use applications from the Microsoft Store may be considered a benefit in many situations, the limitation may also be viewed as a drawback in some other cases.
+For enterprises running proprietary or in-house developed applications not available and verified in the Store, Windows S will be practically useless.

-For enterprises running online and cloud-based applications optimized for web browsers other than Edge, using devices running Windows 10 S could also prove problematic.
-While web browsers like Google Chrome and Mozilla Firefox may be available from the Microsoft Store, they will not be able to match the performance optimization built into Edge under Windows 10 S.
+For enterprises running online and cloud-based applications optimized for web browsers other than Edge, using devices running Windows in S mode could also prove problematic.
+There aren’t any full-featured web browsers available in the Microsoft Store, so for all intents and purposes S mode users are stuck with Edge.